 The Northrop Grumman Cygnus spacecraft was bolted into place on the International Space Station’s Earth-facing port of the Unity module at 8:01 a.m.
-EDT while the spacecraft were flying about 261 miles above the South Pacific Ocean.
+EDT while the spacecraft was flying about 261 miles (420 kilometers) above the South Pacific Ocean.
 Cygnus will remain at the space station until its departure in mid-December.
-Following departure, the Saffire-V experiment will be conducted prior to Cygnus deorbit and disposing of several tons of trash during a fiery re-entry into Earth’s atmosphere approximately two weeks later.
+Following departure, the Saffire-V experiment will be conducted prior to Cygnus deorbit and disposal of several tons of trash during a fiery re-entry into Earth’s atmosphere approximately two weeks later.

 After standard depressurization and configuration activities, Commander Chris Cassidy opened the hatch to Cygnus.
 He entered the cargo craft wearing goggles and a mask to protect against potential dust and debris which is normal procedure when entering a docked cargo ship for the first time.
 The U.S. resupply ship will stay attached to the Unity module until mid-December when its cargo mission ends.